-Remove the bar nuts and remove the clutch cover (chain brake).
+Unscrew the bar nut and remove the clutch cover (chain brake).
 Take off the transportation ring (A).

 Fit the bar over the bar bolts.
 Place the bar in its rearmost position.
 Place the chain over the drive sprocket locate it in the groove on the bar.
 Begin on the top edge of the bar.